backtrace-labs/backtrace-unity/README.md

 - Mobile - Android, iOS
 - PC - Windows, Mac
 - Web - WebGL
-- Game Consoles - PlayStation4, Xbox One, Nintendo Switch
+- Game Consoles - PlayStation4, PlayStation5, Xbox One, Xbox Series X, Nintendo Switch, Google Stadia

 There are some differences in capabilities that backtrace-unity provides based on the platform.
 Major capabilities are summarized as follows: